 PCs are subject to liquidity risks.
 Illiquidity can have a severely negative impact on the prices of PCs, especially those that are particularly sensitive to prepayment or interest rate risk.
 PCs are not traded on any exchange and the market price of a particular issuance of PCs or a benchmark price may not be readily available.
 A secondary market for some types of PCs may not develop.
 Even if a market develops, it may not continue.
 As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield.
 The secondary markets for some PCs have experienced periods of illiquidity in the past, and can be expected to do so again in the future.
 Our financial condition, the conservatorship, our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your PCs.
-Moreover, economic conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.
+Moreover, continuing weak economic conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and weak demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.
+Weak economic conditions persist and could adversely affect your PCs.